ssec/polar2grid/doc/source/readers/abi_l1b.rst

 consisting of the ABI C02 reflectance channel, a pseudo-green reflectance channel, and the ABI C01 reflectance channel.
-Each channel goes through a series of modifications to produce the final high quality image output by Geo2Grid.
+Each channel goes through a series of modifications to produce the final high quality image output by |project|.

 The pseudo-green channel is a simple combination of 46.5% of C01, 46.5% of C02, and 7% of C03.
 While it is impossible to completely reproduce what a